 Short-term priorities

 Increase the accountability and democratic oversight of law enforcement agencies.
 Complaints against the police will require a professional, effective mechanism for credible response.
-Consider taking further measures to promote independent and effective investigation of such cases.
+Consider taking further measures to promote independent and effective investigation of such cases, in particular regarding hate crimes (religious, sexual orientation) [EU: such as hate crimes].
 Provide a comprehensive professional training of law enforcement officers on ethical standards and the human rights as guaranteed by the European Convention of Human Rights;

 Further expand application of alternatives to imprisonment, by introducing new non-custodial sentences and increasing the capacities of the probation service.